tuures/clara/README.md

 - Semantics: Be safe but practical
   - Prefer immutability but provide unsafe escapes with warning labels.
   - When unsure, default to safety.

+## Design decisions

+- Functions have (only) one parameter.
+Return another function or take tuples if multiple parameters are needed.
+- No operators/precedence.
+All values are objects which have members. `1 + 2 * 3` stuff is common in tutorials but not on real application code.
+Just use parenthesis.
+- No multiple inheritance.
+Can sum types be used for `Mouse extends Animal with Device` -> `Animal = Mouse | ...; Device = Mouse | ...` ?

+## Influencers

+- Scala: syntax, FP/OOP unification
+- Typescript
+- OCaml: all functions are unary, call without parens
+- Reason
+- Smalltalk: no operator precedence, operators are methods, all values are objects